sarthkdobriyal/calender-app/README.md

 -Enter the name, email and password then click on sign up to be redirected to the main page -If you already have an account click on the Login link below the sign up button then enter email and password and click on login
 -On the main the page
-    -A calender is shown (By default four events are already added) -To add a new event, click on the greeen colored button saying add a new event.
+    -A calender is shown (By default three events are already added) -To add a new event, click on the greeen colored button saying add a new event.
-    -A modal with fields to enter details of the event shows up -Enter the details and click on the add event button -The event will be displayed on the calendar
+    -A modal with fields to enter details of the event shows up -Enter the details and click on the add event button -The event will be displayed on the calendar -Click on the green button saying show all events to view all the events -All the events with all the details are then displayed on screen on a modal -Use the delete button to delete any event.
     -Use the next and prev button to change months -Click on the week tab to view meetings and events for the week -Click the Day tab to view meetings for the day